apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, `FloatType` is mapped to `FLOAT` in MySQL.
 Prior to this, it used to be mapped to `REAL`, which is by default a synonym to `DOUBLE PRECISION` in MySQL.

-  - In Spark 3.2, Spark removes the `name` parameter of `DataFrameWriter.runCommand` and `ExecutionListenerManager` only watches SQL executions with default name `command`.
-In Spark 3.1 and earlier, `DataFrameWriter.runCommand` could specify the `name` parameter.
+  - In Spark 3.2, the query executions triggered by `DataFrameWriter` are always named `command` when being sent to `QueryExecutionListener`.
+In Spark 3.1 and earlier, the name is one of `save`, `insertInto`, `saveAsTable`.

 ## Upgrading from Spark SQL 3.0 to 3.1